Plumas Audubon Society

 Our Mission

-The mission of Plumas Audubon is to promote understanding, appreciation, and protection of the biodiversity of the Feather River Region, especially birds, through education, research, and the restoration and conservation of natural ecosystems.
+The mission of Plumas Audubon Society is to promote understanding, appreciation, and protection of the biodiversity of the Upper Feather River Watershed, especially birds, through education, research, and the restoration and conservation of natural ecosystems.

 What We Do

-Plumas Audubon turned 33 years young in 2022 and our conservation efforts have just begun.
+Plumas Audubon Society turned 35 years young in 2024 and our conservation efforts have just begun.
 We continue to host informative programs and events, sponsor field trips to the best birding spots around the county, and coordinate Christmas Bird Counts, but we also do so much more:

-• Monitoring and advocating for Western and Clark's Grebes at Lake Almanor.
+• Monitoring and advocating for Western and Clark's Grebes at Lake Almanor, Antelope Lake, & Lake Davis.
 Learn More

-• Engaging youth and fostering their connection to the land.
-We get kids outdoors and help them appreciate the amazing biological diversity in their own backyards.
+• As apart of the Plumas Environmental Education Program (PEEP), PAS engages youth and fosters their connection to the land.
+Through field trips and class visits PAS staff and volunteers get kids outdoors and help them appreciate the amazing biological diversity in their own backyards.
 Learn More

 • In Genesee Valley, as apart of our Genesee Valley Watershed Improvement Project (GVWIP) in collaboration with Feather River Land Trust, we have been working with a diverse group of collaborators to improve forest health, incorporate Traditional Ecological Knowledge, and use fire to help restore forests and protect the community.
 Learn More